 This “Statement of Investment Principles” outlines the eight key aspects of how I seek to invest and manage client’s money.
-I believe that these principles shape the advice I provide to meet long-term investment goals.
+These principles shape the advice I provide to meet long-term investment goals.

 Balancing the risk you are willing to accept with the investment returns you need to meet your investment objectives will help determine which investments to choose.